kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 This KEP strives to enable node resource hot plugging by incorporating a polling mechanism within the kubelet to retrieve machine-information from cAdvisor's cache, which is already updated periodically.
 The kubelet will periodically fetch this information, subsequently entrusting the node status updater to disseminate these updates at the node level across the cluster.
 Moreover, this KEP aims to refine the initialization and reinitialization processes of resource managers, including the memory manager and CPU manager, to ensure their adaptability to changes in node configurations.
+With this proposal its also necessary to recalculate and update OOMScoreAdj and swap limit for the pods that had been existing before resize and tradeoff between performance overhead and OOMScoreAdj and swap limit correctness.

+Update in OOMScoreAdjust and swap limit
+    - The recalculation will help the existing pods to be closer to the expected value post-resize but carries an inherent overhead on the kubelet.

+Not Updating OOMScoreAdjust and swap limit
+    - Efficient, We can avoid the performance overhead required for recalculating the scores and may lead to incorrect eviction, with new pods being evicted as OOMScoreAdj will be high.

 ### User Stories

 #### Story 1

-As a Kubernetes user, I want to resize nodes with existing specialized hardware (such as GPUs, FPGAs, TPUs, etc.)  or CPU Capabilities (for example:https://www.kernel.org/doc/html/v5.8/arm64/elf_hwcaps.html) to allocate more resources (CPU, memory) so that additional workloads, which depend on this hardware, can be efficiently scheduled and run without manual intervention.
+As a Kubernetes user, I want to allocate more resources (CPU, memory) to a node with existing specialized hardware (such as GPUs, FPGAs, TPUs, etc.) or CPU Capabilities (for example:https://www.kernel.org/doc/html/v5.8/arm64/elf_hwcaps.html) so that additional workloads can leverage the hardware to be efficiently scheduled and run without manual intervention.

 #### Story 2